bedrocklinux/bedrocklinux-website/markdown/introduction.md

 - `/usr/bin/firefox`
 - `/bin/firefox`

-Using a specialized `$PATH` variable, Bedrock Linux can have a program attempt to run a (chrooted) program in another client Linux distribution rather than only looking for its own versions of things.
+Using a specialized `$PATH` variable, Bedrock Linux can have a program attempt to run a (chrooted) program in another client Linux distribution in addition to only looking for its own versions of things.
 By changing the order of the elements in the `$PATH` variable, search order can be specified.
+This way if a process attempts to run a program not available in its own distribution, it can still see programs made available from other distributions and run those.
+This all happens transparently - if a web-browser is set to open PDF files in a stand-alone PDF reader, it can do so, even if the chosen PDF reader is from another distribution.

 ## {id="design\_choices"} Design Choices